zelanko/sql-docs.zh-tw/docs/integration-services/extending-packages-scripting-data-flow-script-component-examples/enhancing-an-error-output-with-the-script-component.md

         If componentMetaData130 IsNot Nothing Then

-            If 0 = Row.ErrorColumn Then
+            If Row.ErrorColumn = 0 Then
                 ' 0 means no specific column is identified by ErrorColumn, this time.
                 Row.ColumnName = "Check the row for a violation of a foreign key constraint."
+            ELSE If Row.ErrorColumn = -1 Then
+                ' -1 means you are using Table Lock for a Memory Optimised destination table which is not supported.
+                Row.ColumnName = "Table lock is not compatible with Memory Optimised tables."
             Else
                 Row.ColumnName = componentMetaData130.GetIdentificationStringByID(Row.ErrorColumn)
             End If